 A 2002 graduate of Methodist University (NC), Scali earned his bachelor's degree in Sports Management before later receiving his Master of Business Administration from Piedmont in 2005.

-Trey Pearce joined the Piedmont staff as an assistant baseball coach in the fall of 2023.
-He joined the Lions after spending a year as a volunteer assistant at LaGrange College in 2022 and serving as an assistant coach at LaGrange High School in 2023.
+Trey Pearce was promoted to associate head baseball coach in the fall of 2024 following his first season with the Lions.
+He joined Piedmont in the fall of 2023 after spending a year as a volunteer assistant at LaGrange College in 2022 and serving as an assistant coach at LaGrange High School in 2023.

 The Panthers posted a 34-7 mark in USA South play during his career and totaled 68 wins over his three seasons (including the 2020 Covid-shortened year).
 Pearce appeared in 88 contests for the Panthers including 40 in 2019 where he posted 47 hits, 38 RBI and was walked 27 times.
 He totaled over 100 hits in his career (104) with a .325 career batting average.